 Under ideal conditions the syringes should be finished injecting in 3-5 hours.
 Trees can vary on the time taken to be injected depending on the tree’s health, time of day and weather and soil conditions.
-You may have to leave the syringe over night.
+You may have to leave the syringe overnight.
 If significant leakage occurs try injecting into another hole or delay injection to another day.
-Remove syringes once all the Propiconazole has been injected
+Remove syringes once all the Propiconazole has been injected or after 36 hours.

 Count the syringes before use to ensure that none are lost while injecting.
 After use clean the syringes in a hot water bath of at least 95 degrees.
 If you wish you can add a liquid disinfectant, such as Lysol or Monterey Consan 20(NO BLEACH!).
 Remove and drain in a bucket with holes by standing them on the handle.
 A regular application of WD-40 sprayed into back of syringe body to ensure they will inject smoothly.
 Syringes should be disassembled at least once a season and cleaned thoroughly.

 There are very good research studies on wound closure.
 Small, Shallow holes should be enough to allow us to inject the needed amount of product into the tree and cause the lease amount of damage.
 A tree in good general healthy condition, these very small shallow wounds (4.2mm or 11/64″drill portal) created in the drilling process close very readily and will heal within weeks.
 Oak trees generally have a higher rate of wound closure.
 You can use bee’s wax to fill the holes versus any kind of rubber plug or wooden dowel.
 The wax is water proof and will seal the hole without any future damage potential(trees grow around the plugs and the long term affects are not clear but I have seen tissue damage and stress cracks on some trees).